-Environmental Horticulture
+Horticulture

 person holding plant in soil

-lucious gardenWhat is Environmental Horticulture?
+What is Horticulture?

-Environmental horticulture is the study and practice of cultivating plants for their aesthetic, ecological, and economic benefits.
+Environmental and ornamental horticulture is the study and practice of cultivating plants for their aesthetic, ecological, and economic benefits.
 This field involves the use of plant materials to create and maintain attractive and functional landscapes, gardens, and green spaces, as well as to promote sustainable practices and environmental conservation.
-Environmental horticulturists may work in a variety of settings, including nurseries, landscaping companies, botanical gardens, parks, golf courses, and farms.
+Environmental and ornamental horticulturists may work in a variety of settings, including nurseries, landscaping companies, botanical gardens, parks, golf courses, and farms.
 They may be involved in tasks such as plant selection and breeding, soil management, pest control, irrigation systems, and landscape design, among other responsibilities.

-Is Environmental Horticulture Right for Me?
+Is Environmental/Ornamental Horticulture Right for Me?

-An environmental horticulture degree would benefit individuals who have an interest in plants, gardening, landscaping, and environmental sustainability.
+An environmental or ornamental horticulture degree would benefit individuals who have an interest in plants, gardening, landscaping, and environmental sustainability.
 This degree would be ideal for those who enjoy working outdoors and have a passion for creating and maintaining green spaces.
 Students who pursue this degree should have an ability to work independently as well as in a team environment.
 Additionally, individuals with an interest in environmental conservation, sustainable agriculture, and the natural world would find this degree to be highly rewarding.

 • Passion for plants